Women Mayors reporting from Africa

 While the country is strengthening the protection of women, the LGBT community still faces discrimination and persecution.
 Consensual same-sex activity for both men and women continues to be illegal.
 In a statement, published in February 2023, the UK Home Office (Interior Ministry), writes the Gambia continues to be a culturally and religiously conservative society where discriminatory attitudes and low tolerance of LGBT persons persist.
 However, since President Adama Barrow took power in 2017 there have been some improvements in the general human rights environment, with considerably fewer persecutions.

-On other news pages: North American women mayors | South American women mayors | European women mayors | Asian women mayors | Australasia women mayors | African women Mayors |
+On other news pages: North American women mayors | South American women mayors | European women mayors | Mayors from the Middle East | Asian women mayors | Australasia women mayors | African women Mayors |

 Please email us with any questions or suggestions you may have